Modernly designed loft bathroom in Ruddington

 What kind of loft conversions are there?

-Hip-to-gable attic conversions work by extending the sloping ‘hip’ roofing system at the side of your home outwards to create a vertical ‘gable’ wall, producing more internal loft area.
+Hip-to-gable loft conversions work by extending the sloping ‘hip’ roofing system at the side of your home outwards to create a vertical ‘gable’ wall, producing more internal loft area.
 This kind of conversion will only work on detached or semi-detached homes, as it requires a totally free sloping side roofing system.

 If you own a detached home with sloping roofings on either side, you can build on both of these to create an even greater roomy double hip-to-gable extension.